bernakabadayi/semantic_segDeepLabv3/README.md

 I constructed a DeepLabV3 model with a ResNet-101 backbone.
 If model is pretrained then auxiliary_loss that the Inception models used to increase the gradient signal during the training as explained in [Going Deeper with Convolutions](https://arxiv.org/abs/1409.4842) is also enabled.

 The detailed review can be found here [Review: DeepLabv3](https://towardsdatascience.com/review-deeplabv3-atrous-convolution-semantic-segmentation-6d818bfd1d74)
+## Dataset:

+MSRC-v2 Segmentation Dataset which includes 23 object classes.

+## Output

+Test accuracy with just 10 epocs is 0.9068867952770199